How to Change Username in Linux Using usermod

 sudo usermod -l newuser -d /home/newuser -m olduser

-• -d → sets the new home directory path
+• -d /home/newuser sets the new login directory.

-• -m → moves the existing home directory content to the new location
+• -m moves the old home directory contents to the new path.

 bash